Pooja Shah completed her M.S. degree and began her career at Apple.

 Professor Shin gave a lecture at Tsinghua University on May 19, 2015.

-Xin Zhao, another Ph.D. student in the group, joined Clemson University as a faculty member this fall.
+Xin Zhao, another Ph.D. student in the group, joined Clemson University as a faculty member in fall of 2014.

-Wenda Tan, a Ph.D. student in the group, recently began the faculty position at the University of Utah.
+Wenda Tan, a Ph.D. student in the group, recently began the faculty position at the University of Utah in fall of 2014.

 Dr. Shin, center director, delivered lectures on the capabilities and potential of additive manufacturing to large industrial audiences at several conferences in 2014.

 Several patents were issued based on new inventions from the group: